Mature trees in New Mexico; the brightest of all trees in winter there.

 Striking against the snowy peaks of the lower Rocky Mountains!

-Above and below: a young plant we keep coppiced in one of our borders with perennials and other shrubs.
+A young plant we keep coppiced in one of our borders Snowdrops blooming in mid-April.

 First-year coppiced stems in the nursery.